kaoh/globalplatform/globalplatform/README.md

 The standard zLib from http://www.zlib.net/ is using the CDECL calling convention, but STDCALL is needed for the compilation under Windows.
 So it does not work.
 See for details http://www.tannerhelland.com/5076/compile-zlib-winapi-wapi-stdcall/

-__NOTE:__ This project contains a bundled pre-build version of zLib 1.2.8 in the upper module's `zlib-1.2.8/zlib-1.2.8.zip`
+__NOTE:__ This project contains a bundled pre-build version of zLib 1.2.12 in the upper module's `zlib-1.2.12` directory

 Copy the `zlibwapi.dll` to the Windows directory `C:\Windows` to be able to find the dll during the test execution.

 If not using this version you will get errors like:

 > unzip.c.obj : error LNK2019: unresolved external symbol "_inflate@8" in function "_unzReadCurrentFile@12".

+To compile this version a [patched zlib version providing a VS 22 solutions file](https://github.com/kaoh/zlib) has to be used.

+* Generate the `zconf.h` file by runningg `cmake .`
+* Open the solutions file under `contrib/vstudio/vc17` solution and build it

 #### CMocka